 Klutz Sew Your Own Unicorn Cake Pillow

 Cuteness alert!
 Spend your staycation learning to sew a soft decorative pillow using techniques like whip stitching, basting, and gathering.
 With plush faux fur, metallic gold lame, iridescent pom-poms, and pre-cut felt pieces, you’ll have tons of options to decorate your cake.
+Find more craft and activity kits here.

 You Might Also Like: Best Drawing Books & Art Supplies